amatiasq/2048-game/README.md

 # 2048 Game

-The 2048 game, playable with keyboard arrows.
+The 2048 game, playable with keyboard arrows and touch swipes.

 ## Tech stack